michael2012z/BitBible/markdown/KJV/files/Job.md

 ## Job 27

-1. Moreover Job continued his parable, and said,continued: Heb. added to take up
+1. Moreover Job continued his parable, and said,

-2. As God liveth, who hath taken away my judgment; and the Almighty, who hath vexed my soul;vexed…: Heb. made my soul bitter
+2. As God liveth, who hath taken away my judgment; and the Almighty, who hath vexed my soul;

-3. All the while my breath is in me, and the spirit of God is in my nostrils;the spirit…: that is, the breath which God gave him
+3. All the while my breath is in me, and the spirit of God is in my nostrils;

 4. My lips shall not speak wickedness, nor my tongue utter deceit.

 5. God forbid that I should justify you: till I die I will not remove mine integrity from me.

-6. My righteousness I hold fast, and will not let it go: my heart shall not reproach me so long as I live.so long…: Heb. from my days
+6. My righteousness I hold fast, and will not let it go: my heart shall not reproach me so long as I live.

 7. Let mine enemy be as the wicked, and he that riseth up against me as the unrighteous.